Estimote/Android-Fleet-Management-SDK/README.md

 Note that all of those values are optional.
 That means that single region can contain multiple beacons which creates interesting use cases.
 Consider for example a department store that is identified by a particular proximity UUID and major value.
 Different sections of the store are differentiated further by a different minor value.
 An app can monitor region defined by their proximity UUID and major value to provide location-relevant information by distinguishing minor values.

 Apps can use `startMonitoring` method of `BeaconManager` class to start monitoring regions.
 Monitoring updates come to listeners registered with `setMonitoringListener` method of `BeaconsManager` class.

+Monitoring is designed to perform periodic scans in the background.
+By default it scans for 5 seconds and sleeps 25 seconds.
+That means that it can take by default up to 30 seconds to detect entering or exiting a region.
+Default behaviour can be changed via `BeaconManager#setBackgroundScanPeriod`.

 ## Installation ##